Billplz/api_slate/source/index.html.md

 Payment Order allows you to make payment to any account bank registered in Malaysia.
 Since Bank doesn't provide way to programatically make payment to bank account, you can achieve that by using our Payment Order.

-Payment Order implements the same collection concept as per [API Flow](#api-flow).
+Payment Order implements the same collection concept as a bill.
 You will have collection that consists of multiple payment orders.

 Before proceeding further, you need to ensure that you have enough payment order limit to perform payment order.
 To increase payment order limit, navigate to payment order tab and you will notice the payment order limit at the top.